-Dogs eat feces because latent survival instinct prompts carnivores to seek certain nutrients in fecal matter but here is a simple FREE do-it-yourself cure used in human medicine…
+Dogs eat feces because instinct prompts carnivores to seek biological nutrients missing in commercial dog food but here is a simple, free do-it-yourself cure…

 First of all, The technical term for stool eating is coprophagy, which sounds like co-prof-a-gee.
 Secondly, forget all those youtube videos purported to “stop your dog from eating poop.”
-Most are just selling useless stuff.
-We didn’t find a single one that contained helpful, practical and doable information.
-Thirdly, until you change his diet, you might as well try to stop your dog from sniffing as attempt to stop him from eating feces!
+Most are just selling useless bad tasting stuff.
+We didn’t find a single one that contained helpful, practical, and factual information.
+Thirdly, until you change his diet, you'll find it easier to stop your dog from sniffing butts than to stop him from eating feces!

-CA University professor Dr. Benjamin Hart cites a study wherein 1 out of 6 dogs were considered “serious” stool eaters and 1 of 4 dogs had been observed eating feces at least once.
-Of course, “outside” dogs are unlikely to be noticed indulging in coprophagy, i.e. eating stools.
+Dr. Hart cites a study wherein 1 out of 6 dogs were considered “serious” stool eaters and 1 of 4 dogs had been observed eating feces at least once.
+Of course, strays and “outside” dogs are unlikely to be noticed eating feces.

-If your dog occasionally eats poop it may simply be boredom or curiosity but regular consumption of feces strongly indicates that his dog food does not contain the probiotics all carnivores require.
-It the wild, carnivores get probiotics from the intestines of their prey.
+If your dog occasionally eats poop it may simply be boredom or curiosity but regular consumption of feces usually indicates that his dog food does not contain the active probiotics all meat eaters require.
+It the wild, carnivores get those beneficial probiotics from the intestines of their prey.
 Obviously your dog eats from a bowl instead of a carcass so he may instinctively seek to maintain gut health by getting good bacteria from coprophagy.

 Did you know that probiotics are so critical to our health that transplanting human fecal matter into patients is done by inserting fecal matter into a deficient colon through colonoscopy or endoscopy?
 Fecal Material Transplant, politely called FMT, is not new science.
 Medical practitioners found the answer to many digestive and immune system problems in ancient Chinese Medicine.

-While poop-eating is disgusting to us humans it is the dog’s instinctive way of restoring vital digestive organisms.
+So... while poop-eating is disgusting to us humans, it is the dog’s instinctive way of restoring vital digestive organisms.
 There are products to stop poop-eating – I cannot resist pointing out the irony here, create a problem, then come up with a solution.